VighneshHemnani/BarBeerDrinkerWebApp/README.md

 12. Transactions table
     - Table that contains all transaction, and a transaction/tuple contains the bill_id, item bought, its quantity, its type (beer or food), and its price.

+Since this initial database only contained the data and respective tables, the first item in the agenda was to create a

+## Tools and langaugaes used in this project